 RN to MSN Program(for Registered Nurses)

-The RN to MSN program offers the licensed registered nurse with a diploma or an associate's degree in nursing the opportunity to earn a master's degree in nursing in less time and with fewer credits than would be required if completing separate BSN and MSN degrees.
+The RN to MSN program offers the licensed registered nurse with an associate's degree in nursing the opportunity to earn a master's degree in nursing in less time and with fewer credits than would be required if completing separate BSN and MSN degrees.
 The MSN is the degree awarded, and there is no option for earning a separate BSN degree.
 In an effort to meet the needs of working registered nurses, the program is offered in a distance delivery format.
 Students complete five courses (15 credits) that "bridge" them to the master's level courses.

 Admission Requirements RN to MSN Program

 At the time of application to the RN to MSN program, the applicant also applies for admission to Gonzaga University.
 The applicant must have an associate's degree in nursing from an accredited college and must submit one official transcript from each college or university.
 The decision to admit an applicant to the RN to MSN program is based on consideration of the individual's overall portfolio including:

 - Cumulative GPA of 3.0 or better (4.0 scale)

 - Evidence of a current unencumbered RN license